Daughters of the American Revolution: African Americans

 In 1932, DAR adopted a rule excluding African American musicians from performing at DAR Constitution Hall in response to complaints by some members against "mixed seating", as both black and white people were attracted to concerts of black artists.
-This was during the time when Washington, D.C. was a racially segregated city.
+This was during the time when Washington, D.C., was a racially segregated city.
 In 1939, they denied permission for Marian Anderson to perform a concert at the hall.
 First Lady Eleanor Roosevelt, a DAR member, resigned from the organization in protest.

-Jillian Patricia Pirtle, soprano and CEO of the Marian Anderson Museum and Historical Society, performing at DAR Constitution Hall in 2023.

 In her letter to the DAR, Roosevelt wrote, "I am in complete disagreement with the attitude taken in refusing Constitution Hall to a great artist...You had an opportunity to lead in an enlightened way and it seems to me that your organization has failed."
-African-American author Zora Neale Hurston criticized Roosevelt's refusal to condemn the Board of Education of Washington, D.C.'s simultaneous decision to exclude Anderson from singing at the segregated white Central High School.
+African-American author Zora Neale Hurston criticized Roosevelt's refusal to condemn the simultaneous decision by the city's Board of Education to exclude Anderson from singing at the segregated white Central High School.
 Hurston declared "to jump the people responsible for racial bias would be to accuse and expose the accusers themselves.
 The District of Columbia has no home rule; it is controlled by congressional committees, and Congress at the time was overwhelmingly Democratic.
 It was controlled by the very people who were screaming so loudly against the DAR.
 To my way of thinking, both places should have been denounced, or neither."

 As the controversy grew, American media overwhelmingly backed Anderson's right to sing.
 The Philadelphia Tribune, an African American newspaper in Philadelphia, wrote, "A group of tottering old ladies, who don't know the difference between patriotism and putridism, have compelled the gracious First Lady to apologize for their national rudeness."
-The Richmond Times-Dispatch wrote, "In these days of racial intolerance so crudely expressed in the Third Reich, an action such as the D.A.R.'s ban ... seems all the more deplorable."
+The Richmond Times-Dispatch wrote, "In these days of racial intolerance so crudely expressed in the Third Reich, an action such as the D.A.R.'s ban ... seems all the more deplorable".
 At Eleanor Roosevelt's behest, President Roosevelt and Walter White, then-executive secretary of the NAACP, and Anderson's manager, impresario Sol Hurok arranged an open-air concert on the steps of the Lincoln Memorial with a dignified and stirring rendition of "America (My Country, 'Tis of Thee)".
 The event attracted a crowd of more than 75,000 in addition to a national radio audience of millions.

+The DAR later apologized to Anderson, and she went on to perform at DAR Constitution Hall in 1943 and on several subsequent occasions.
+Eleanor Roosevelt returned to the Hall to watch Anderson perform on January 7, 1943.
+In 1945, the DAR refused to allow jazz pianist Hazel Scott, wife of Adam C. Powell, a congressman from New York, to play a concert.

-In 1952, DAR reversed its "white performers only" policy.
+In 1952, DAR officially reversed its "white performers only" policy.